 Educational programs we support include:

-- Through Malampaya Foundation Inc., helping outfit five laboratories at the University of the Philippines Institute of Chemistry Science complex.
+- Through the Malampaya Foundation Inc., helping outfit five laboratories at the University of the Philippines Institute of Chemistry Science complex

-Caltex partners with a number of successful skills training programs.
-We work with the Don Bosco Pugad Foundation, creator of Pugad Pandesal: Manna From Heaven, a bakery and bakeshop.
-Coffee & Saints Café was established to teach boys culinary and restaurant management skills.
+Caltex also partners with successful skills training programs.
+We work with the Don Bosco Pugad Foundation, which started the Coffee & Saints Café to teach boys culinary and restaurant management skills.
 We recently began a partnership with the Mobile Mechanic, which brings skilled mechanics right to customers.
-Other partnerships, such as the Marcellin Kapatid Program, the Consuelo Foundation and eSkills Network, train at-risk youth in welding, engine repair and metal fabrication.

 In the Philippines, Chevron supports programs that assist small businesses and offer training in agriculture, fisheries and home industries.

-In Kalinga Province, we partner with Kalinga Apayao State College to train members of the community and help provide access to markets for local products such as coffee, macadamia nuts, unoy (red rice) and oranges.
+In Kalinga Province, Chevron partnered with Kalinga Apayao State College to train members of the community and help provide access to markets for local products such as coffee, macadamia nuts, unoy (red rice), oranges and traditional crafts.
 Through the United People of Kalinga Enterprise Enhancement Program, we work with our partners to promote indigenous knowledge through sustainable enterprise development.

 Caring for the Environment